 - Leave one photograph intact with its background.

 - Use the brush to ‘paint’ around the shape.
-At the lower left of your screen, switch between the black and white foreground colours to either hide or reveal sections.
+At the lower left of your screen, switch between the black and white colours to hide or reveal sections.
 You’re not permanently deleting anything because you’re working with layers.

 - When you’re happy with your photo, save the Photoshop file with its layers.
-I merged the layers and tweaked Elise’s photo, fixing the concrete and adding some clarity (then saved it as a separate Photoshop file and JPEG).

 How to Duplicate in Photoshop